AccelerationConsortium/plate-RESORT/plate-resort-multiple/client_user_guide.md

-# Plate Resort Client User Guide
+# Plate Resort REST API Client User Guide

-This guide shows you how to control the Plate Resort from your computer.
+This guide shows you how to control the Plate Resort from your computer using the REST API.
 The Raspberry Pi hardware is already set up - you just need to install the client software.

 ## Step 1: Get the API Key from the Pi